 McElroy Deutsch attorneys recognize the sophisticated nature and ever-changing climate of doing business internationally.
-Our attorneys help clients navigate through the complicated terrain of conducting business in multiple jurisdictions and across national borders.
+Our lawyers help clients navigate through the complicated terrain of conducting business in multiple jurisdictions and across national borders.
 This representation begins at the contracting stage, with guidance in the drafting of robust dispute resolution clauses that recognize the unique challenges of doing business in foreign jurisdictions and avoid the risk of getting caught in foreign courts and/or facing unfamiliar foreign laws.

 When disputes do arise, McElroy Deutsch attorneys are forceful and knowledgeable advocates, well versed in arbitration processes and procedures – both domestic and international.
 They have appeared before tribunals throughout the world under the auspices of most major arbitral organizations, including the AAA, JAMS, ICC, LCIA, UNCITRAL, FINRA, ARIAS and ICDR, and have handled matters involving more than $500 million in dispute.